fiosman/shopify-image-repository/README.md

 ## How to use the application

-The application is live aand can be found at http://imagez.herokuapp.com/
+The application is live and can be found at http://imagez.herokuapp.com/.
+Sign up, upload an image.
+Error handling is functional.
+You cannot comment or rate your own image.

 ## Technologies Used